 Lessons Learned

-1. FunctionGraph + DMS shines in batch document processing
+1. FunctionGraph + DMS shines at invoice-processing scale

-For this use case (50-100 contracts per week, not 10,000 per hour), the serverless async pipeline is perfect.
-Each component scales independently, and the infrastructure cost between batches is effectively zero.
+For this use case (45,000 invoices per month ≈ 1,500/day), the serverless async pipeline is a strong fit.
+Each component scales independently, and the infrastructure cost between batch windows is effectively zero for Python runtimes on FunctionGraph’s pay-per-use model.

 2. Workshop demos ≠ production architecture